1 The five laws that matter

 BFSI (banks, NBFCs, insurance)

-The Reserve Bank of India (RBI), Insurance Regulatory and Development Authority of India (IRDAI), and Securities and Exchange Board of India (SEBI) have all issued cyber-security frameworks that effectively require employee monitoring for privileged users and at-risk roles.
-Key references:
+RBI, IRDAI, and SEBI have issued cyber-security frameworks that effectively require employee monitoring for privileged users and at-risk roles:

 - RBI Master Direction on IT Outsourcing (April 2023)